History of As the World Turns: The Sheffer years

 Another popular couple created by Sheffer was Aaron Snyder (Agim Kaba) and Alison Stewart (Jessica Dunphy).
 Alison had a crush on Aaron immediately after he showed up in Oakdale in 2002, and pulled many schemes to try to steal him from Craig Montgomery's saccharine daughter Lucy (then played by Peyton List).
 Aaron stayed with Lucy (and in one lambasted storyline in Fall 2002, Aaron and Lucy (along with Alison) went on the run after Aaron was accused of arson, touring college campuses across the country and having college students urge Hal to "free the Oakdale Three") while Alison developed a relationship with Chris Hughes (Bailey Chase) (now a doctor, after only two years of pre-med and medical school!)
 However, Aaron and Alison remained close friends, and when Alison became pregnant it seemed like she and Chris would get married (she suffered a miscarriage soon after).
-Alison moved in with Chris' family and befriended his grandmother Nancy Hughes.
-In summer 2004, the Oakdale characters engaged in a quest to find the "Keys To The Kingdom," a scavenger hunt sponsored by Lucinda's newspaper with a cash reward.
+Alison moved in with Chris's family and befriended his grandmother Nancy Hughes.
+In summer 2004, the Oakdale characters engaged in a quest to find the "Keys to the Kingdom", a scavenger hunt sponsored by Lucinda's newspaper with a cash reward.
 Aaron and Alison teamed up and quickly became best friends.
 Soon, however, they realized their feelings went beyond friendship, and when Chris left town after cheating on Alison with her sister Emily, Aaron and Alison declared their love for one another.
 Unfortunately, Aaron's entire right side became paralyzed in a boxing accident shortly after this.
 Alison's wanted to help him, but Aaron insisted that he do everything for himself.
 The young love story was seen as refreshing by many fans.
 In 2005, Agim Kaba chose to leave the show, and Aaron moved to Seattle to be with his terminally ill mother, Julie.
 Alison stayed behind for a few months, but in July 2005, she moved to Seattle to be with Aaron and said farewell to Oakdale and her family.

 Lucy (then played by Peyton List), meanwhile, began dating the much older Dusty (who had been lovers with her Aunt Lily fifteen years earlier), a romance that was popular with a subset of viewers who dubbed them "Lusty".
 The romance ended rather abruptly, with Lucy leaving Oakdale for college in January 2005.
 This storyline was responsible for (in the eyes of many viewers) doing irreversible damage to Craig's character.
 Craig had often been scheming since returning to town in 2000, but he was so opposed to Dusty and Lucy's relationship that he paid a man to stalk her.
 The story included Craig causing the death of Sierra's fiancée, and Craig killing the paid stalker in cold blood.
 He paid for none of these crimes, and in spite of a brief kidnapping of Lucy and stay in a monastery (arranged by Sierra in an attempt to make him change his ways), he seemed to feel no remorse for what he had done.